Tug of war: Formal rules

 Two teams of eight, whose total mass must not exceed a maximum weight as determined for the class, align themselves at the end of a rope approximately 11 cm in circumference.
+The rope must be free from knots and other "holdings for the hands".
 The rope is marked with a "centre line" and two markings 4 m to either side of the centre line.
 The teams start with the rope's centre line directly above a line marked on the ground, and once the contest (the "pull") has commenced, attempt to pull the other team such that the marking on the rope closest to their opponent crosses the centre line, or the opponents commit a foul.

 Lowering one's elbow below the knee during a pull, known as "locking", is a foul, as is touching the ground for extended periods of time.
 The rope must go under the arms; actions such as pulling the rope over the shoulders may be considered a foul.
 These rules apply in highly organized competitions such as the World Championships.
 However, in small or informal entertainment competitions, the rules are often arbitrarily interpreted and followed.

 A contest may feature a moat in a neutral zone, usually of mud or softened ground, which eliminates players who cross the zone or fall into it.

 Tactics

 Aside from the raw muscle power needed for tug of war, it is also a technical sport.
-The cooperation or "rhythm" of team members play an equally important role in victory, if not more, than their physical strength.
+The cooperation or "rhythm" of team members is just as important as physical strength.
 To achieve this, a person called a "driver" is used to harmonize the team's joint traction power.
 The driver moves up and down next to their team pulling on the rope, giving orders to them when to pull and when to rest (called "hanging").
 If the driver spots the opposing team trying to pull the driver's team away, the driver gives a "hang" command, each member will dig into the grass with their boots and movement of the rope is limited.
 When the opponents are played out, the driver shouts "pull" and rhythmically waves their hat or handkerchief for their team to pull together.
 Slowly but surely, the other team is forced into surrender by a runaway pull.

 Another factor that affects the game is the players' weights.
-The heavier someone is, the more static friction their feet have to the ground, and if there isn't enough friction and they weigh too little, even if they are pulling extremely hard, the force won't go into the rope.
+The heavier someone is, the more static friction their feet have to the ground, but if there is not enough friction and they weigh too little, even if they are pulling extremely hard, the force will not be transmitted to the rope.
 Their feet will simply slide along the ground if their opponent(s) have better static friction with the ground.
 In general, as long as one team has enough static friction and can pull hard enough to overcome the static friction of their opponent(s), that team can easily win the match.